 VICE News is continuing to report this story.
-If you would like to talk to a reporter or have any information to share about Greg Gumucio, Yoga to the People, or other yoga practices, you can reach the reporters directly at email@example.com, firstname.lastname@example.org, or email@example.com.
+If you would like to talk to a reporter or have any information to share about Greg Gumucio, Yoga to the People, or other yoga practices, please get in touch at firstname.lastname@example.org.
+You can reach the reporters directly at email@example.com, firstname.lastname@example.org, or email@example.com.

 The distinction between Choudhury's brand of yoga and his own became especially important after Choudhury sued Yoga to the People and Gumucio for copyright infringement in 2011.
 (The case was settled the following year, with Yoga to the People agreeing to stop teaching the yoga techniques under dispute.)
 In a New Yorker story from 2012, Gumucio again put distance between himself and his former mentor.
 The New Yorker wrote that Gumucio implied he, unlike Choudhury, respected women’s boundaries, mentioning that he teamed up with feminist scholar Catharine MacKinnon to design an anti-rape t-shirt.
 (MacKinnon and her assistant did not respond to a request for comment.)